RESURRECTION OF THE DEAD

 Still, with the same understanding, there is also the Apostle Matthew, who says: "When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 32 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 33 He will put the sheep on his right and the goats on his left.
 34 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world...
 Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels" (25:31-34,41).

-Although it is an event for Christians and non-Christians alike, Apostle Paul, in some of his texts, gives details of how the "harvest" of Christians will be for this final event.
+Although this is a universal event, Apostle Paul, in some of his texts, gives details of how the "harvest" of Christians will be for this final event.
 In a very detailed description in chapter 15 of his first letter to the Corinthians, he says: "Listen, I tell you a mystery: We will not all sleep, but we will all be changed— in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 For the perishable must clothe itself with the imperishable, and the mortal with immortality" (1 Corinthians 15: 51-53).
 "We will not all sleep," that is, we shall not all die, according to the understandings of the Jews of that time.

 This necessity exists because the human body had its original constitution altered at the Fall, that is, at the first sin, no longer supporting the divine presence.
 Thus, writing to the Philippians, Paul says: "But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body" (3.20,21).
 Also in his first letter to the Thessalonians, this apostle explains that the dead in Christ will rise first, then the Christians who are alive will be caught up and transformed, in the twinkling of an eye, and meet the Lord in the air (4:13-18).